Octonionic Calabi-Yau theorem: Proof of main Theorem .

 Moreover, $G_0+Hess_\OO\phi\geq 0$.
 This, the Sylvester criterion (Proposition \ref{P:sylvester}), and (\ref{E:limit-solut}) imply that the inequality is strict, i.e. $G_0+Hess_\OO\phi>0$, and hence the equation (\ref{E:limit-solut}) is elliptic with $C^\infty$-smooth coefficients on the left hand side and with $C^{k,\beta}$ on the right hand side.
 Hence Lemma 17.16 from \cite{gilbarg-trudinger} implies that $\phi\in C^{k+2,\beta}(M)$.
 Thus $\phi\in \cv^{k+2,\beta}$ and $e^f=\cm(\phi)\in Im(\cm)$.

-\item Finally let us state the main result of the paper which is an immediate consequence of Proposition \ref{P:closed-image}. \begin{theorem} Let $M^{16}$ be a compact connected $Spin(9)$-manifold.
-Let $G_0$ be $C^\infty$-smooth positive definite section of the bundle $\uch$.
+\item Finally let us state the main result of the paper which is an immediate consequence of Proposition \ref{P:closed-image}. \begin{theorem} Let $M^{16}$ be a compact connected $Spin(9)$-affine manifold.
+Let $G_0$ be $C^\infty$-smooth positive definite section of the bundle $\uch$ satisfying condition (\ref{E:condition}).
 Let $k\geq 2$ be an integer, $\beta\in (0,1)$, and $f\in C^{k,\beta}(M)$.